go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

    gitea migrate [command options] [arguments...]

 DESCRIPTION:
-   This is a command for migrating the database, so that you can run gitea admin create-user before starting the server.
+   This is a command for migrating the database, so that you can run gitea admin user create before starting the server.
 ```